 If you are unable to do your old job but you are able to continue working in a different job, you may only be eligible to make a TPD claim if you have ‘any job’ coverage.

-The wording in your policy is critical to determining whether you are entitled to receive the TPD payment.
+The wording in your policy is critical to determining whether you are entitled to receive the Total & Permanent Disability (TPD) payment.
 The wording is strictly interpreted by the insurer and you will need legal advice and assistance to ensure that your claim is not frustrated.

 What if you’re also making a workers’ compensation claim?